rofigueredo/PythonAnalysis/README.md

 Here you will find several Python Exploratory Data Analysis

-🌱 I am currently learning and gaining experience with Python, Pandas, Numpy etc.
+🌱 Iam learning and gaining experience with Python, Pandas, Numpy etc. Developing ETL and automatizations

 Follow me: linkedin.com/in/rodrigofigueredo/